JoshPaulie/NanoEncoder/README.md

 # NanoEncoder
 A lightweight ffmpeg wrapper to reduce your video collection size (while preserving quality)

+> [!warning]
+> Core functionality works, customization features and logging chnages underway.
+Project in "Beta", feedback on small sample sizes welcome.
+Refrain from running on large portions of your media until full first release (with PyPI release) 😄

 **NanoEncoder** is for local media nerds who want to save storage space without sacrificing video quality.
 It provides:

 - Batch processing of video directories